 Showing that you are committed to making amends when trust is broken in a relationship can be as simple as being more transparent, proactive, and empathetic.
-No, breakfast in bed isn’t a quick fix to “how to fix a relationship after trust is broken,” but at least waking up to bacon and eggs will make your partner smile a bit.
+No, breakfast in bed isn’t a quick fix to how to fix a relationship after trust is broken, but at least waking up to bacon and eggs will make your partner smile a bit.
 Your partner needs to see your efforts to be able to start trusting you again.

 For The Couple: How To Fix A Relationship After Trust Is Broken

-Though the first thing you did after learning about the betrayal may have been storming out of your house, going forward, you need to work as a team.
-By working together towards a common goal, you could even end up fixing your toxic relationship.
+Though the first thing you did after learning about the betrayal may have been storming out of your house, going forward, you need to make sure that you work as a team.
+By working together toward a common goal, you could even end up fixing your toxic relationship.
 Broken trust can never be regained if the only two members of the team constantly want each other to be sent off by the referee.

 1. Couples therapy is probably the best thing you can do

-If you’re currently in a situation where you’re tackling how to fix a relationship after trust is broken by yourselves, consider seeking a counselor.
-Bonobology has a multitude of experienced therapists who’d be willing to help you through this trying time, including Dr. Bhonsle himself.
+If you’re currently in a situation where you’re tackling how to fix a relationship after trust is broken by yourselves, consider seeking the help of a counselor.
+Bonobology has a multitude of experienced therapists who would be willing to help you through this trying time, including Dr. Bhonsle himself.

 2. Be patient with each other